 Children and Youth Trust Accounts

 In Saskatchewan, the parents of a child are the property guardians for their child.
-However, they do not have the authority to hold money to which their child is entitled unless they have approval from a Saskatchewan Court of Queen's Bench and provide appropriate securities to ensure the child's interests are protected.
+However, they do not have the authority to hold money to which their child is entitled unless they have approval from a Saskatchewan Court of King's Bench and provide appropriate securities to ensure the child's interests are protected.
 The Public Guardian and Trustee Act provides authority for the PGT to receive, hold and administer money to which a child is entitled until the child attains the age of 18, if a parent has not been given the authority by the court to hold the funds.

 Some circumstances where the PGT will receive money for a child are: